 Flip among the three groups and confirm that they look right for your use case and understanding of the dataset’s contents.

-Create an SLO on the SLO tab of the Datasets page.
+You can also create an SLO on the SLO tab of the Datasets page.

 To define your SLO, answer the following question, where “qualified events” are as defined in your SLI: